 Bear in mind that if you’re ordering with Shipt, you could potentially run into a delivery fee.

 Target doesn’t have a schedule for releasing these deals, and you might not be able to access the same ones as your friends, depending on your purchase history and geographic location.

 How to Apply for the Target RedCard

-To apply, you will need basic identifying information, like your name, date of birth and address.
+To apply, you’ll need basic identifying information, like your name, date of birth, and address.

-For the debit card, you will also need to supply information for the bank account you’d like to link to your RedCard.
+For the debit card, you’ll also need to supply information for the bank account you’d like to link to your RedCard.

-For the credit card, you will also need to provide income information on top of consenting to a hard pull on your credit.
+For the credit card, you’ll also need to provide income information on top of consenting to a hard pull on your credit.